-Key Features Legal form A SIF may be constituted as an FCP, SICAV or SICAF.
-A SIF can be open- or closed-ended and may be set up as a standalone fund or as an umbrella structure consisting of multiple subfunds or compartments.
+Legal form A SIF may be constituted as an FCP, SICAV or SICAF.
+A SIF can be open- or closed-ended and may be set up as a stand-alone fund or as an umbrella structure consisting of multiple sub-funds or compartments.
 Capital A SIF's net assets must reach EUR 1.25 million within 24 months following the CSSF's approval.
 Investment restrictions Other than the risk diversification requirement, the SIF Law does not impose particular investment restrictions or borrowing limits, which allows for significant flexibility with regard to the assets in which a SIF may invest.
 Disclosure requirements A SIF must prepare a prospectus, a PRIIP Key Investor Information Document (KIID) if open to retail-type investors, and an annual report.
 There is no obligation to prepare a semi-annual report.
-Specific aspects: EuVECA and EuSEF A SIF that gualifies as a EuVECA or EuSEF fund has the option of being subject to the EuVECA or EuSEF regulation, respectively.